girl and boy shorter

 School Information

 A programme of careers education, information and guidance is delivered to students from Key Stage 2 to Key Stage 4 providing opportunities to experience the world of work, contact with employers and local further and higher education providers.
-High quality, Independent careers guidance is also delivered to every young person before finishing the end of KS4 which is crucial in helping our students emerge from school more fully rounded and ready for the world of work therefore it is our intention to ensure that our students are well informed when making career decisions.
+High quality, independent careers guidance is also delivered to every young person before finishing the end of KS4, which is crucial in helping our students emerge from school more fully rounded and ready for the world of work therefore it is our intention to ensure that our students are well informed when making career decisions.

 Horizons Academy work with providers in order to identify the most effective opportunity for students and share information around the education and training opportunities locally and nationally.